-Option Name -dn RCS output format, showing additions and deletions made to the file and associated line ranges. -dc[num] context output format, showing line number ranges and num lines of context around the changes. -ds summary output format, showing only the number of chunks and lines added, deleted, or changed. -du[ num ] unified output format, showing added and deleted lines with num lines of context, in a form compatible with the patch(1) utility. -dl ignore line-ending (CR/LF) convention when finding diffs -db ignore changes made within whitespace; this option implies -dl . -dw ignore whitespace altogether; this option implies -dl .
+Option Name -dn RCS output format, showing additions and deletions made to the file and associated line ranges. -dc [num] context output format, showing line number ranges and num lines of context around the changes. -ds summary output format, showing only the number of chunks and lines added, deleted, or changed. -du [num] unified output format, showing added and deleted lines with num lines of context, in a form compatible with the patch(1) utility. -d1 ignore line-ending (CR/LF) convention when finding diffs -db ignore changes made within whitespace; this option implies -dl. -dw ignore whitespace altogether; this option implies -dl.

-To view a list of changelists p4 changes To view a list of all opened files p4 opened To compare any two depot file revisions p4 diff2 To compare a changed file in the client to a depot file revision p4 diff p4 diff p4 [g-opts] diff [-doptions] [-f -t -Od] [-m max] [-soptions] [file[rev] ...]
+To view a list of changelists p4 changes To view a list of all opened files p4 opened To compare any two depot file revisions p4 diff2 To compare a changed file in the client to a depot file revision p4 diff p4 diff p4 diff runs a diff program on your workstation that compares files in your workspace to revisions in the depot.